mr1ay/cmdmenusel2/README.md

 The last two numbers are the hover colors:
 *  background hover color and foreground hover color

+## Note:
-## Note: this program supports the same colors for the entire menu. cmdmenusel2 does not support separate colors for each text, so you can use getinput.exe.
+This program supports the same colors for the entire menu. cmdmenusel2 does not support separate colors for each text, so you can use getinput.exe.

 See "COLOR /?" for color code listings.
 The default colors are used if the: